City of New Bedford, MA Information

 This April 2000 proposal was developed by Buzzards Bay NEP in partnership with New Bedford Harbor Development Commission.
 Matching funds were provided by Massachusetts Coastal Zone Management, Massachusetts Environmental Trust, and the City of New Bedford.
-This project languished for two years because of complex permitting and siting issues, but in the end, the project died because the City did not want to assume the long term operating costs of operating the facility.
+This project languished for two years because the original proposed waterfront site for the waste oil facility fell through, alternative sites had complex permitting and siting issues, and because the City did not want to assume the long term operating costs of operating the facility.

 - Mayor:Jon Mitchell 979-1410City Council: 979-1455

 Dennis Farias, City Clerk & Clerk of the City Council

 Henry G. Bousquet